The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Becoming an adult is kinda terrifying — so let us handle the insurance

-In order to really unravel which company has the cheap premiums for 20-somethings, we created a user profile outlined here and examined 5 companies across 5 zip codes in the US.
-Keeping all other metrics the same, we discovered that Progressive had the cheapest rates, which Geico in a close second.
+In order to really unravel which company has the cheapest premiums for 20-somethings, we created a user profile outlined here and examined rates from five companies across five zip codes in the U.S. Keeping all other metrics the same, we discovered that State Farm had the cheapest rates, with Progressive in a close second.
 Here are our overall results.

-You should consider, however, that the profile we used most likely won't match you — as you most likely don't live in the zip code we outlined or you might not be the age we surveyed.
-Still, you should use our data as a reference when shopping for car insurance.
-We suggest beginning your search with Progressive and Geico.
+You should consider, however, that the profile we used most likely won't match you — as you most likely don't live in the zip codes we outlined or you might not be the age we surveyed.
+Still, you should use our data as a reference or a jumping-off point when shopping for car insurance.
+We suggest beginning your search with Progressive and State Farm.

 After you get married, make sure you inform your insurance company and add your significant other to your policy if you haven't already.
 This will help with simplifying car insurance in several ways.
-One, you will see an automatic decrease in your premium.
-By updating your marital status from single to married, you can expect a decrease in your car insurance premium by about $74/year.
+First, you will see an automatic decrease in your premium.
+By updating your marital status from single to married, you can expect a decrease in your car insurance premium by about $89/year.

 National Average of Car Insurance By Marital Status

 Entering the realm of homeownership opens up a lot of doors for insurance possibilities.
 Just like getting married, buying a home can decrease your car insurance premium for two reasons.
 One, if you bundle your home and auto with the same company, you will receive a handy multi-policy discount.
 Second, insurance companies view homeowners as more financially stable than renters and thus reward that stability with a decreased premium.

 Savings for Homeowners